Winter Cover Crop

 Had a lot of seed left from last year so planted some with the girls at the end of a row.
 Some weeks later planted half a row as a double row about 12″ apart.
 Both plantings yielded tart bitter roots.
 Pulled up the double row that has good looking folage but not tasty roots.
 Read that is typical of spring daikons.

-- The Giant Cactus Double Mix Zinnias have a nice large bloom and did fine in the wind.
+- The Giant Cactus Double Mix Zinnias have nice large intricate blooms and did ok in the wind.
+Blooms did not last well, often were damaged when ready to pick, and did not last well in the vase.
+Will not plant again.

-- All the Marigolds did well and those transplanted to the yard and pond did great.
+- Two of the three Marigolds did well and those transplanted to the yard and pond did great.

-- Naughty Marietta and Lemon Drop had great bushes but scattered blooms.
+- Naughty Marietta and Lemon Drop had great bushes and consistent blooms.
+They both transplanted well.
+Saved seeds.

-- Beach Sunflowers volunteered from last year’s fallen seeds, and what we planted from a new SESE pack, all grew well.
-They also transplanted well to the new beds in the pond yard and other places.
+- Had good volunteers from last year’s fallen seeds, although we had gathered a lot of them.
+They transplanted well to the new beds in the pond yard and other places.

 Germination has been slow and sporadic in all lettuce planted last fall in both gardens.
 On 1/9/2020, Buttercrunch lettuce seeds were put into well water to soak and the next morning (about 17 hours later) were planted.
 Five days later the wide row had many new two-leaf sprouts.
 Soaking the seeds made a big difference.